 Data Entry Scams

-Data Entry Scams May Look Like:
+What Data Entry Scams May Look Like

-Other data entry scams may sell classes, training or certification that will supposedly help you get a job or that the company says is required to work for it.
+Classes, business kits, training, certification, etc. Often the nontraditional data entry (or affiliate marketing) "opportunities" are only tutorials about affiliate marketing, which may or may not be helpful.
+Other data entry scams may sell classes, training, or certification that promises to help you get a job.
+You might also run into a situation where the company says the training is required in order to work for them.
 While some specialized data entry jobs, like medical or legal transcription or medical coding, do require special training, most do not.
-Investigate carefully any training or certification you elect to do.
+Investigate carefully any training or certification before making any kind of commitment.

-This is your classic bait-and-switch scam.
-You send $150-$200 or more for a program that will allow you to "process rebates at home."
-At best, what you get is information that could be had for free elsewhere, about setting up an Internet business.
-At worst, you are hooked into a work-at-home scam in which you use your money to process rebates but are never reimbursed.
+Process rebates scam.
+The pitch in these work-at-home scams is that you make money just by filling out online forms—everything you need is provided.
+This is your classic bait-and-switch scam because, in reality, you have to send $150 to $200 (or more in some cases) for a program that lets you process rebates at home.
+At best, what you receive is information that is available for free elsewhere.
+At worst, you are hooked into a work-at-home scam in which you use your money to process rebates and then you're never reimbursed.

 Ways to Protect Yourself

 You can take several steps to make sure you don't fork over money to a scammer, and ensure that you get paid from a legitimate digital boss.